espiem/Quartz/content/z_mechanics/PF2e Mechanics_1.5_09122024/Reference/Feats/Charmed Life.md

 * * *

 When danger calls, you have a strange knack for coming out on top.
 You gain a +2 circumstance bonus to the triggering save.
-If you succeed on the triggering saving throw, you gain [[Feat_Feature Effects/Effect_ Panache|Panache]] until the end of your next turn.
+If you succeed on the triggering saving throw, you gain [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Feat_Feature Effects/Effect_ Panache|Panache]] until the end of your next turn.

 *Source: Pathfinder Player Core 2*
 *ORC*